makeabilitylab/physcomp/arduino/piano.md

 **ADVANCED INFO:**

 Note that the tone call returns immediately—almost like an asynchronous call in a multi-threaded program.
 However, the Arduino Uno is a single-core chip with no multi-threading support.
 So, how does this work?

-Via timer interrupts.
+Answer: via timer interrupts.

-The ATmega328 supports different types of interrupts, including interrupts to detect when a voltage value on a pin changes and time.
-The timer interrupts, for example, are used by the [millis()](https://www.arduino.cc/reference/en/language/functions/time/millis/) and [micros()](https://www.arduino.cc/reference/tr/language/functions/time/micros/) functions to precisely count.
-They are also used to generate square waves at specific frequencies.
+The ATmega328 supports a variety of interrupts, including interrupts to detect when a voltage value on a pin changes as well as time.
+The timer interrupts, for example, are used by the [millis()](https://www.arduino.cc/reference/en/language/functions/time/millis/) and [micros()](https://www.arduino.cc/reference/tr/language/functions/time/micros/) functions to count precisely.
+They are also used to generate square waves at specific frequencies, which is what tone() does.

 The ATmega328 has three timers:
 - Timer0: 8-bit timer used by millis() and micros().